 OST 247 Procedure Coding (1 2 2)

-Prerequisites: MED 121
+Prerequisites: MED 121 or OST 141

 Corequisites: MED 122 (L) (Optional)

 This course provides in-depth coverage of procedural coding.
 Emphasis is placed on CPT and HCPCS coding systems.
 Upon completion, students should be able to properly code procedures and services performed in a medical facility.
 (Sp.)